Shyamspr/Recommender-Systems/README.md

 # Recommender-Systems [![](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/Shyamspr/Recommender-Systems/blob/master/LICENSE.txt)

-This is the recommender systems built using AutoEncoders.
-Which is recommend movies to a user.
+This is the recommender systems built using AutoEncoders, recommends movies to a user.

 # Code Requirements
 The code is in Python (version 3.6 or higher).
 You also need to install Pytorch library.